joshiamit06/Django_with_S3/README.md

 Do below changes to have application running and uploading files on aws

-1. Create a bucket on on S3 which allows public access and enable ACL configuration
+1. Create a bucket on S3 which allows public access and enable ACL configuration
 2. In settings.py file - change below values for attribute AWS_ACCESS_KEY_ID = 'AKIAS5JUC7UPJBPVG3F7'
     AWS_SECRET_ACCESS_KEY = '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'